Compounding & Autoimmune Diseases:

 During placebo, symptoms were reduced by 2.3% in the entire cohort from baseline.
 In the drug condition, symptoms were reduced by 32.5%.

-Six out of ten patients treated with LDN were considered responders (30% or greater reduction of symptoms over placebo).
+Six out of ten patients using LDN were considered responders (30% or greater reduction of symptoms over placebo).

-Conclusion: LDN shows promise as being a well-tolerated and effective treatment for fibromyalgia in women.
+Conclusion: LDN shows promise as being a well-tolerated therapy for fibromyalgia in women.